-Press here to watch the TV Announcement in the Public Interest jointly produced by the Hong Kong Monetary Authority and the Hong Kong Association of Banks and relevant materials to understand how to safeguard yourself from bogus calls purported from banks.
+Press here to watch the animated video produced by Hong Kong Monetary Authority (Chinese only) and relevant materials to understand how to safeguard yourself from the bogus message purported from banks.

 The Bank urges members of the public not to respond to any suspicious call, email or SMS message and protect themselves by taking the following actions: